jeff-adkisson/swe-3313-fall-2025/project/README.md

 - Introduction
 - Team Resumes and Team Assignments
 - Technology Selection
-- Generating a Project Plan and Gantt chart in YouTrack
+- Generating a Gantt chart in Gantt Project (https://www.ganttproject.biz/)
-- Producing a 3-5 minute video presentation of your project plan
+- Producing a 3-5 minute video presentation of your project plan (https://www.loom.com/signup)

+All of the work for these components will be posted to your team's GitHub repo.

 ### Technology Selection